 Property distribution is a significant divorce topic.
-Understandably, people can become emotionally tied to their belongings.
-The thought of splitting assets can be overwhelming.
-Facing the prospect of losing one’s home can be too hard to bear.
-Parties can easily disagree on who deserves what assets, leading to a court case.
-When a court hears a case based on this topic, it will divide assets according to equitable distribution, which is not always evenly split.
-If you are facing a contested divorce based on property distribution, you deserve an attorney that can protect your rights through the process.
+Understandably, people are often emotionally tied to their belongings, and the thought of splitting those assets can be overwhelming.
+Parties can easily disagree on who deserves which assets, leading to a court case.
+When a court hears a case based on this topic, it will divide assets according to equitable distribution, which is not always a 50/50 split.
+If you are in a contested divorce, our Suffolk County property distribution lawyer is here to help.
+You deserve an attorney that can protect your rights through every step of the equitable distribution process.
 To schedule an appointment with an experienced and compassionate attorney, contact Peter V. Mandi & Associates, Inc.

 Marital property & Separate property

-When hearing a case on property distribution, a court must categorize assets into marital and separate property.
-This can be quite complicated.
-Simply put, marital property is any asset brought into the marriage or obtained during the marriage.
-Separate property is also complex.
-Simply stated, assets owned before the marriage and not agreed to enter the marriage can be considered separate property, but this is not so simple.
-When couples comingle assets and work together to help assets gain value, some items may not fully stay separate.
-Other property acquired after the exchange of nuptials that could be considered separate property may include personal injury payments, gifts, and inheritances.
+During the equitable distribution process, New York courts will first categorize assets into marital and separate property.
+Simply put, marital property includes all assets brought into a marriage or obtained during a marriage.
+Separate property, on the other hand, includes assets owned before the marriage and not agreed to enter the marriage.
+However, when couples commingle assets and work together to help assets gain value, some items may not remain separate in the eyes of the court.
+Additional property acquired after the exchange of nuptials that could be considered separate property may include personal injury payments, gifts, and inheritances.

-When a court hears a contested case over the topic of the division of assets, New York will decide on the matter based on the principle of equitable distribution.
-Equitable distribution means that a decision will be made in a fair and just manner.
-To the surprise of many, New York doesn’t necessarily divide assets evenly, but takes many factors into consideration, including, but not limited to:
+When a court hears a contested case regarding the division of assets, those assets will enter equitable distribution.
+During the equitable distribution process, courts will work to divide marital assets fairly and justly.
+To the surprise of many, New York courts do not divide assets evenly.
+Instead, they will consider various factors, including, but not limited to:

 - The length of the marriage

 - The earning capacity and income of the couple